Somer Sivrioğlu

 Somer Sivrioğlu is a Turkish chef and restaurateur.

-Somer Sivrioğlu was born on 25 May 1971 in Istanbul, where he lived for 25 years.
-His mother was also a chef and restaurateur, and he gained an understanding of the Turkish cuisine early in life.
+He was born on 25 May 1971 in Istanbul, where he lived for 25 years.

 Sivrioğlu has held a number of senior positions in the hospitality industry.
-He has been involved in launching high street restaurant chains, launching specialty eateries and launching and running national restaurants.
+He has been involved in launching restaurant chains, specialty eateries, and running national restaurants.
 In 2007, he opened his own restaurant, Efendy, in Balmain, Sydney but it closed in 2021.
 In 2016, Sivrioglu opened a new Sydney restaurant, Anason, in Barangaroo, Sydney.

-He owns and operates Maydanoz restaurant in Sydney and Efendy restaurant in Istanbul.

 Somer Sivrioğlu has written weekly columns for the Turkish community newspaper Yeni Vatan.
 He has also hosted the TV show Somer'in Mutfağı ("Somer's Kitchen") and the SBS Radio program Lezzete Yolculuk (Journey to Taste).
+He is also a judge on Turkey Master Chef.